POLearn/pharos-web3-skill/content/02_write_your_first_solidity_token/04_deploying_the_token/README.md

 ### Quest - Deploy Token

 Let’s personalize your token.
 Update the token’s name and symbol in the contract to represent your project.
-For this exercise, rename it to `"Proof of Learn Token"` with the symbol `"PoL"`.
+For this exercise, rename it to `"Proof of Token"` with the symbol `"POT"`.
 When deploying the contract, you’ll be asked to provide constructor parameters.
 Input the following:

-- Name: `"POL VRC725"`
+- Name: `Proof of Token`
-- Symbol: `"POL"`
+- Symbol: `POT`

 After deployment, you’ll receive a contract address.
 You can verify and explore your token by pasting this address into [pharosscan.xyz](https://pharosscan.xyz).